-And if you’re interested to learn more about how to make your own natural haircare products (shampoos, conditioners and treatments) then you’ll love our Diploma in Natural Haircare Formulation!
+And if you’re interested to learn more about how to make your own natural haircare products including both solid and liquid products (shampoos, conditioners and treatments) then you’ll love our Diploma in Natural Haircare Formulation!
 It takes you step-by-step through everything you need to know to formulate your own custom, high-performance shampoos and creamy, perfect conditioners.
 Learn from experienced and professional formulators and be supported each step along the way.

 Love learning about shampoo bars?
 Save this image below on Pinterest so you can be sure to remember!